 Qualifying cum ranking examination for admission to MDS courses

-The National Eligibility cum Entrance Test for Postgraduate Dental courses for the academic session 2019 is valid for admission to following:
+The National Eligibility cum Entrance Test for Postgraduate Dental courses for the academic session 2020 is valid for admission to the following criteria:

 All India 50% quota seats for MDS courses (excluding candidates from Jammu and Kashmir)

 State quota seats for MDS courses for all States/Union Territories of India (including Jammu & Kashmir)

 MDS courses at all Private Dental colleges, institutions & Universities all across the country